-Prerequisite(s): 6 sem. hrs. of history, including one of HIST 107, 111, 112, or 362; or instructor's consent.
-(3-0) RELS 371 Sociology of Religion (3 sem. hrs.)
+RELS 371 Sociology of Religion (3 sem. hrs.)
 An introduction to the theories and concepts utilized by sociologists to interpret religious behaviour and the organization of religion.
 Cross-listed: SOCI 331.
 Prerequisite(s): None.
 (3-0) RELS 372 Contemporary Catholic Theology of the Love of God (3 sem. hrs.)
 This course traces the theme of the merciful love of God in Scripture and Catholic Tradition, especially in the writings of St. Thomas Aquinas, St. Catherine of Siena, St. Therese of Lisieux, St. Faustina Kowalska, and Pope John Paul II, as well as in the Catechism of the Catholic Church.
 The Mercy of God is presented as a central vantage point from which to view more clearly many important elements of Catholic doctrine and spirituality, ethics, and a common springboard for Catholic-Evangelical ecumenism-in other words, the contemporary Catholic world view.
 (This is not a course in Catholic apologetics or polemics.)
 NB: Course taught at Catholic Pacific College, an approved TWU learning centre.
-Prerequisite(s): RELS 160.
-(3-0) RELS 375 The Christian Apologetics of C.S.
-Lewis (3 sem. hrs.)
-This course provides a detailed study of the theological and apologetic writings of C.S.
-Lewis.
-The instructor presents the Christian world view of Lewis, as well as limitations and problems that may be inherent in his theological vision.
-The relevance of Lewis' writings to the task of ecumenical theological dialogue is a recurrent theme.
-NB: Course taught at Catholic Pacific College, an approved TWU learning centre.
-Prerequisite(s): RELS 160 or equivalent with instructor's consent.
-(3-0) RELS 378 Religion in Canada (3 sem. hrs.)
-Religious developments in Canada from the beginning of European settlement to today.
-The course examines the relationship between such developments and the political, economic, and social life of the country.
-Cross-listed: HIST 348.
+Prerequisite(s): RELS 105 or 110 or 160.
+(3-0) RELS 373 Theology I: The Trinity & the Church (3 sem. hrs.)
+A doctrinal study of the Trinity and the Church, engaging the biblical material in forming a doctrine of God and the Church.
+NB: It is strongly recommended that students take RELS 369 before taking this course.
+Pre-requisite(s): RELS 110 or 160.